baby looking at book

 What can I do with my 2 year old while homeschooling?

 Do a bit of “school” with your toddler so they feel like they can do important things too.
 Then have some special toys or activities that just come out at school time so they can enjoy playing while the other children study.
+Have older children take turns playing with the younger ones.

 Shop this Page.